 Remove the hard drive.

 Reduce the hard drive to tiny little pieces.
 Remember to wear protective goggles or wrap your hard drive in a towel to prevent being struck by flying plastic.

 Afterwards, It doesn't matter how you dispose of it - no one will be able to recover any personal data from your drive.

-PCs contain harmful substances like mercury, lead and arsenic so therefore cannot be put in wheelie bins.
+PCs contain harmful substances like mercury, lead and arsenic so it can be tricky to know what to do with old laptop.
+UK councils will not allow such dangerous materials in wheelie bins, for example.
 However, there are a number of ways you can dispose of your computer:

 Recycle: Your local recycling centre may be able to take it.
 Contact them to find out if they will accept it.

 Sell it: If your PC still works, you can list it on sites like eBay.
 Don't worry if you have removed the hard drive as they are relatively inexpensive to replace.